jaredrotich/my-practis-website/README.md

 # my-practis-website
-this is website to practis html and css my peer developer is me
+this is website to practis html and css my peer developer is simba